FairwindsOps/rok8s-scripts/README.md

 # List of files ending in '.cronjob.yml' in the kube directory
 CRONJOBS=()

-# List of helm charts to deploy from ./charts/
-CHARTS=()

-# List of helm chart values files ending in '.yml' to deploy with the helm charts
-CHARTS_VALUES=()

 ```

 ### Generating a config

-There is a `k8s-example-config` script that will output an example config for you.
+There are `helm-example-config` and `k8s-example-config` scripts that will output a example configs for you.

 `k8s-example-config`
 Outputs an example config to k8s-scripts.config